canonical/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/modify-kernel-options.md

 Extending the kernel command line using drop-in files is also supported on systems using the full disk encryption.
 See {ref}`Full disk encryption <explanation-full-disk-encryption>` for more details.

 (ref-modify-kernel-options_customising-the-kernel-command-line)=
-## Customising the kernel command line
+## Customizing the kernel command line

 If setting the parameters in `gadget.yaml`, you will just need to edit that file in your sources and build the gadget as usual with `snapcraft`.